 When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM and have minimum deposit requirements of $10k or less, no banks or credit unions currently have higher rates than offered on the Energy Capital Credit Union 12-month CD.
 The following table compares the ECCU 12-month CD to the two highest-rate CDs from other credit unions and the two highest-rate CDs from banks.

-When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM and have minimum deposit requirements of $10k or less, two credit unions and one bank currently have a higher rate than offered on the Energy Capital Credit Union 24-month CD.
-The following table compares the ECCU 24-month CD to the two highest-rate CDs from other credit unions and the two highest-rate CDs from banks.
+When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM and have minimum deposit requirements of $10k or less, no banks or credit unions currently have higher rates than offered on the Energy Capital Credit Union 18-month CD Special.
+The following table compares the ECCU 18-month CD Special to the two highest-rate CDs from other credit unions and the two highest-rate CDs from banks.